aturcotte/exquires/docs/ABOUT.rst

 What is **EXQUIRES**?
 =====================

-The **EXQUIRES** suite (hereby referred to as **EXQUIRES**) is an open source framework for assessing the accuracy of image upsampling methods. **EXQUIRES** can also be used to compare image difference metrics, or to measure the impact of various factors, including test image selection and properties, downsampler choice, resizing ratio, etc.
+The **EXQUIRES** test suite (hereby referred to as **EXQUIRES**) is an open source framework for assessing the accuracy of image upsampling methods.
+**EXQUIRES** can also be used to compare image difference metrics, or to measure the impact of various factors, including test image selection and properties, downsampler choice, resizing ratio, etc.

 An upsampler's performance is based on its ability to reconstruct test images from various reduced versions.
 The downsampler used to reduce the images has an